 No matter your prognosis, have faith and do what it takes to get well.
 Abandon the path that created your illness and keeps it progressing.
 There are no guarantees, but know that many people have enjoyed what can only be called miraculous and spontaneous recoveries.
 Many more have slowly and methodically healed themselves using a holistic approach.

 Not sure where to start?
-The wellness quiz takes 5 minutes (or less!) and will help you identify your primary focus areas and links to pages with simple steps.
+The wellness quiz takes 5 minutes (or less!) and will help you identify your primary focus areas.
+It also includes links to related pages to help you get started.
 Yours free with your newsletter subscription.

 Give yourself every opportunity to regain better health naturally.
 Focus on how to get healthy again, not on your symptoms or disease.
 Take a holistic approach to wellness and follow the recipe to get healthy naturally and stay healthy in mind, body and spirit - bad stuff out, good stuff in.
 Love yourself into health and wellness.
 Do what it takes.
 You deserve it.

-Need more help figuring out how to pick and stick with health goals that matter to you?
-Visit this page.
+Need more help figuring out how to decide on health goals?
+Read about how to pick and stick with health goals that matter to you here.